KoBeWi/Metroidvania-System/README.md

 - Get world map coordinates for any object on a scene.
 - Helper method for custom drawing on map (for anything not supported by other features).
 - Template scripts and scenes for common functionality, including scene transitions, connection automapping, save management and minimaps.
+- Support for "modern" maps that display detailed room overview and feature per-pixel room discovery.

 ## Closing words